-Breeding - shown alphabetically by breed with Crossbred last Market - shown alphabetically by breed with Crossbred last Showmanship - oldest to youngest, by age of the youth
+Showmanship - oldest to youngest, by age of the youth Breeding - shown alphabetically by breed with Crossbred last Market - shown alphabetically by breed with Crossbred last

-DIVISION: 4-H CATS
+DIVISION: 4-H/FFA CATS

-Superintendents: Dawn Rumford and Kaylyn Davis
+Superintendents: Dawn Rumford and Linda Normile

-Entry Time: Thursday, July 20, 9:45 a.m., Hayward Arena Click Here

-Judging Time: Thursday, July 20, 10:00 a.m., Hayward Arena
+Entry Time: Thursday, July 17, 9:45 a.m., Hayward Arena Click Here Judging Time: Thursday, July 17, 10:00 a.m., Hayward Arena

 - 1. Cats must have current vaccination papers at the time of check-in. - 2.
 A 4-H member must be enrolled in Pets to exhibit at the fair. - 3.
 All animals must be confined.
 Bring your own carrier or cage. - 4.
 Cats will be judged on overall condition, thriftiness, cleanliness and appearance, and disposition.
 Also, on the creativity of the 4-H member and the knowledge the 4-H member has about that animal. - 5.
 A 4-H member may show no more than 2 cats. - 6.
 Animals will be brought in only during the show time and will return home afterwards. - 7.
-No visual aids (videos, notebooks, pics, etc.)

-170 Cats - 6 months & older
+No visual aids (videos, notebooks, pics, etc.) - 170 Cats 6 months & older

-Ribbon Awards: Champion, Reserve Champion, Purple, Blue, Red & White
+Ribbon Awards: Champion, Reserve Champion, Purple, Blue, Red & White Premium Awards: Purple or Blue \$3.00 Red \$2.00 White \$1.00

-DIVISION: 4-H DOGS
+DIVISION: 4-H/FFA DOGS